algo-trading-kjsce/trading/README.md

 # Trading App #

-C++ application to run pattern recognition on historical and live stock market prices to determine
+C++ application to run pattern recognition on historical and live stock market prices to determine buying and selling prices and times for optimized algorithmic trading.

 ## How to build ##